HackYourFutureBelgium/home/admin/tasks/admin-work.md

 ## Roll Call - Before Class (11:45-12:00)

 * Tasks
-  * Create an issue from the template Roll-call
+  * Create an issue from the template roll-call
-  * Announce and share the Roll-call on Slack/discord
+  * Announce and share the Roll-call on Slack/Discord
-  * Create a zoom call and share the on Slack/discord at 11:50
+  * Create a zoom call and share the on Slack/Discord at 11:50

 ## 12:00-14:00: Class pt.
 1